 - Check the hotend, make sure it does not wiggle and is securly fasted.
 If you are using a V6 make sure the block is properly attached to the heatbreak

 - Dust near a pully is indicative of a belt rubbing on the flange of a pully.
 This will introduce unwanted artifacts into the print and should be resolved.

 - Periodically check belt tension.
 Belts will stretch during their break in period.
 If the belt consistently looses tension check for a hardware fault.

 - Check the extruder for filament shavings and other debris.
 If you find an exessive amount the filament path may be obstructed.

 - Relubrication of the movement is only required every few thousend hours if the recommended lubrication was used.
-Oil based lubrication may need to be reapplied on a much short schedule.
+Oil based lubrication may need to be reapplied on a much shorter schedule.

-- Other consumeable need to be replaced on a suitable schedule.
+- Other consumables need to be replaced on a suitable schedule.
 PTFE tubes on a 500-1000h schedule, nozzles and PEI as required.
 Refer to the Consumables section.

 3d printing filament is not the only consumable of the printer.
 Nozzles, PTFE tubes and the PEI print surface are also considered consumables and need periodic replacement.